PVOBrien/data-structures-and-algorithms/java-code-challenges/README.md

   Space O(1)

 #### API
-  Node() - creates the next node within the linkedlist. toString() - lists out all Nodes within a list. includes() - informs a user if a value is present within the linkedlist or not. insert() - inserts a new Node into the linkedlist. append() - adds new node at end of the linkedlist. insertBefore - inserts a new node before a passed value. insertAfter() - inserts a new node after a passed value.
+-  Node() - creates the next node within the linkedlist.
+-  toString() - lists out all Nodes within a list. \n
+-  includes() - informs a user if a value is present within the linkedlist or not.
+-  insert() - inserts a new Node into the linkedlist.
+-  append() - adds new node at end of the linkedlist.
+-  insertBefore - inserts a new node before a passed value.
+-  insertAfter() - inserts a new node after a passed value.

 ![Code Challenge 06 WhiteBoard](https://github.com/PVOBrien/data-structures-and-algorithms/blob/master/java-code-challenges/src/main/resources/401%20Challenge%2006%20Whiteboard.png)